 My life at the textile

-The ozonic head note recalls the proximity of the hydroelectric dam, the vital engine of the plant.
-The heart notes of the perfume are formed around a wet hay accord reminiscent of the smell of wet and quilted raw cotton.
-The base notes are heavy and warm, like the ambient air and the deafening noises that reigned in the factory. "
+The scent is found in the second part of the wall installation.
+One can guess its presence by a nose icon followed by a text indicating to approach, to press a button and to smell.
+The ozonic head note recalls the proximity of the hydroelectric dam, the main engine of the plant.
+The heart notes, around a chord on wet hay, recall the smell of wet and quilted raw cotton.
+The base notes are heavy and warm, like the ambient air and the deafening noises that reigned at the factory.

 - Alexandra Bachand